 What is an ACAT?

-If you need some help at home or are considering moving into an aged care home, you may first need a free assessment with a member of an Aged Care Assessment Team (ACAT)*.
-An ACAT will talk to you about your current situation and work out if you are eligible to receive government-subsidised aged care services.
+If you require support at home or are considering moving into an aged care home, you may need a free assessment with a member of an Aged Care Assessment Team (ACAT).
+The ACAT assessor will talk to you about your current situation and help you identify what services and supports you may find beneficial to help you remain at home.